NORC at the University of Chicago seeks a Senior Research Analyst to support project work in the International Programs Department (INPRO.)

 - Support qualitative research and data collection; code and process qualitative data; support analysis.

 - Conduct data quality reviews of survey data with detailed documentation of results, and analysis of primary and secondary data (quantitative and qualitative) including preparation of reports, memos, and tables/graphs of findings.

-- Assist with business development, possibly contributing to technical sections and supporting proposal management
+- Assist with business development, possibly contributing to technical sections of proposals, gathering and customizing supporting documentation to each proposal, assisting with recruitment, and supporting proposal management

 - The position will require occasional international travel and offers an opportunity to gain first-hand management and field experience.